U.S. Route 13 in Virginia: Cities of Norfolk and Virginia Beach

-US 13 enters the city of Virginia Beach and heads through more business areas, widening to six lanes and crossing Providence Road and Indian River Road.
+US 13 enters the city of Virginia Beach and heads through more business areas, widening to six lanes and crossing Providence and Indian River roads.
 Past the latter intersection, the road widens to eight lanes and curves to the north, passing between residential areas to the west and commercial development to the east.
 The route comes to a bridge over the Eastern Branch Elizabeth River, at which point it enters the city of Norfolk and runs near homes before passing commercial development.
-US 13 passes over Hampton Roads Transit's Tide Light Rail line east of the Military Highway station before it comes to a cloverleaf interchange with I-264.
-Following this interchange, the road name becomes North Military Highway and the divided highway widens to ten lanes.
-The route becomes lined with businesses, passing to the west of the Military Circle Mall before reaching a single-point urban interchange with US 58.
+US 13 passes over Hampton Roads Transit's Tide Light Rail line east of Military Highway station before it comes to a cloverleaf interchange with I-264.
+Following this interchange, the road name becomes North Military Highway and the divided highway widens to 10 lanes.
+The route becomes lined with businesses, passing to the west of the former Military Circle Mall before reaching a single-point urban interchange with US 58.
 From here, US 13 narrows to eight lanes and continues past businesses and shopping centers.
 The route narrows to a four-lane undivided road as it continues north.

 US 13 reaches an intersection with SR 165 and SR 166, where SR 165 heads north along North Military Highway, SR 166 heads west along Princess Anne Road, and US 13 turns east to run concurrent with SR 165 and SR 166 along Northampton Boulevard, a six-lane divided highway.
 The road passes near residential and commercial development, with SR 165 soon splitting to the south.
 US 13/SR 166 continue east through wooded areas and reach an interchange with I-64 (Hampton Roads Beltway).
-Past this interchange, the divided highway turns northeast and widens to eight lanes, passing to the southeast of the entrance to the Norfolk Premium Outlets before crossing into the city of Virginia Beach.
+Past this interchange, the divided highway turns northeast and widens to eight lanes, passing to the southeast of the entrance to Norfolk Premium Outlets before crossing into the city of Virginia Beach.
 The two routes head past more businesses with some homes, with SR 166 splitting from US 13 by turning north at Diamond Springs Road.
 US 13 narrows to six lanes and curves east, heading through wooded residential areas and passing between Little Creek Reservoir to the north and Lake Smith to the south.
 The road continues near residential development and comes to a cloverleaf interchange with SR 225.
 Following this, the route curves northeast and reaches a diamond interchange with US 60, where it turns to the north and narrows to four lanes, passing between residential neighborhoods.